sola-st/wasm-r3/notes/benchmarks.md

 ## Wasmboy Benchmarking tool
 [Web](https://wasmboy.app/benchmark/)
 - Compares wasm to javascript
+- type is probably application, but the application itelf is only there for benchmarking lol

 ## New Kid on the Web
 Source: [New Kid on the Web: A Study on the Prevalence of WebAssembly in the Wild](https://link.springer.com/chapter/10.1007/978-3-030-22038-9_2)